 - Explore your business destination after your last morning meeting or following dinner one night.
 Then, head to a nearby city for the leisure portion of your trip.
 This is very easy to do in many parts of Europe and the US.
 If you’re beset by winter doldrums, you might jump to a tropical or desert destination, taking advantage of open-air cafes and elevated terraces.
 Or maybe you’ll escape the snowy inner city to secluded mountain resorts for scenic views and cozy accommodations.
 Working remotely is an opportunity to chase what inspires you!

 - Pack smart for your bleisure trip.
 You’re combining two trips into one, but you don’t get twice the luggage.

-- Keep business and leisure separate while traveling, especially when it comes to your credit cards.
-Misusing a generous travel policy can easily cause companies to change it.
+- Keep business and leisure separate while traveling, especially regarding company credit cards.
+Misusing a generous travel policy can easily cause a company to change it.

 - Your employer may select accommodations for the business portion of the trip, but its up to you where you stay during leisure and remote work portions.
 Choose hotels or resorts with functional and aesthetically-pleasing spaces on property grounds or nearby.